DoganM95/Red-Magic/README.md

 If you want to help fund hardware for this project, you can donate via PayPal here: [PayPal.me/doganm95](https://paypal.me/dogan95).
 Don't forget to mention the model you are sponsoring (with any amount you want) in the donation.

-here is the phones already owned (✅) & documented and those requireing fundraising (❌)
+here is the phones already owned (✅) & documented and those requiring fundraising (❌)

 - Red Magic 11 Pro ❌ - 0 of 800 € raised
 - Red Magic 10 Pro ❌ - 0 of 800 € raised